Roaring Fork Valley: 970-928-8480 | Vail Valley: 970-476-7336 Enroll in one of our Lawn Packages and get 50% off your last treatment Offer expiration:

 Guests shortcut grass to reach decks and hot tubs.
 Compaction near root plates shows up as thin turf before canopy stress is obvious.
 Match spongy bands with root plate firmness and delay heavy furniture on the same line until firmness returns.

 Edges along drives and tree lines often show stress before the field center.
 Compare flagging with hidden signs of tree stress when patterns follow traffic or water, not only insects.
-Overspray on trunks and dry wedges beside pavement can share one irrigation story—note both when you call.
+Adjust irrigation heads after clearance pruning so arcs respect new air space—wet bark and dry soil below is a common late-May combo on sloped lots.

 • Prune clearance before daily summer traffic fixes paths in turf.